Longest words: Hungarian

 Megszentségteleníthetetlenségeskedéseitekért, with 44 letters, is the longest word in the Hungarian language, and approximately means "for your [plural] continued behaviour as if you could not be desecrated".
 It is already morphed, since Hungarian is an agglutinative language.
+For instance összetöredezettségmentesíthetetlenségeskedéseitekért, with 52 letters shares most of the postfixes of the original word, but changed the base word to tör (break in english).

 The Hungarian language has many causes for writing words together, but there are a few rules for avoiding undisciplined length, resulting in unreadability.

 Words with less than six syllables can be written in one.
 Agglutinated words have to be separated by one dash, if they are more than six syllables altogether.
 If there are more than two words that are already written with a dash and more are needed, a new dash must be used to add it (like C-vitamin-adagolás, meaning "Vitamin C rationing").
-If there would be two long words to be written, they are advised to be used separately (possible: békeszerződéstervezet-kidolgozás meaning "peace agreement plan elaboration", but advised rather a békeszerződés tervezetének kidolgozása meaning "the elaboration of the plan of the peace agreement").
+In cases where two long words would be written, it may be advised that they be used separately (possible: békeszerződéstervezet-kidolgozás meaning "peace agreement plan–elaboration", but advised rather a békeszerződés tervezetének kidolgozása meaning "the elaboration of the plan of the peace agreement").

 The longest dictionary form word is the word megszentségtelenített, with 21 characters (although it ultimately derives from the word szent meaning: "saint" or "sacred"), and it means "desecrated" or "profaned".

 Indonesian

+The longest word in the language is ketidakbertanggungjawabannyalah at 31 letters long, which translates to "his lack of taking responsibility that does something" or "his irresponsibility that causes something".